-Here you’ll find updates on construction work along the route.
-To find out more about the background of this project view the A1010 South plans page here.
+Construction of the A1010 South Scheme is now largely complete.
+To find out more about the background of this project view the A1010 South Plans page here.

 If you have a more general question about Cycle Enfield then use our contact page to get in touch.